 We hit the first set of rapids and everyone on board whooped and cheered as the spray surged around us.
 Carried shouted over all of it: "Forward, forward, forward!"
 To get through a rapid, especially a big one, it's important to paddle straight into it, making the experience feel like a mini battle.
 The raft heaves and tips, and everyone on board leans into the wave, paddling furiously to make it out the other side.
 It's awesome.

-The trip down the Hudson went like this: Strings of rapids, dips, and small falls followed by stretches of calm, lazy floating.
+The trip down the Hudson went like this: Strings of rapids, dips, and small falls, followed by stretches of calm, lazy floating.
 About halfway through the adventure we entered a deep, tranquil stretch of river that meandered through a couple of sweeping turns.
 That's when Carrie told us about the jump-off rock, which protrudes 8 feet from the surface of the water like the prow of an ocean liner.
 We could try it if we wanted, but it had to be quick.

 My heart fluttered as a line of rafts pulled up to the base of the boulder and people filed out to take their turn.
 As my raft emptied, I knew I couldn't be the only one not to jump.
 I'd have to make the leap.
 I've heard the Hudson changes a man; I was about to find out if that was true.
 Now, I have no problem climbing steep slides or walking along the rim of a 100-foot cliff, but jumping off of an 8-foot-high rock into a river makes me nervous.
 But I did it.
 It took a minute to gather my nerve, yes, but I bent my knees, pushed off, and before I knew it I was gasping as the cold water sucked the air from my lungs.
-It was exhilarating to say the least, and I wanted to do it again.
+It was exhilarating to say the least, and I wanted to jump again.
 If you find yourself there, just do it.

 Raven about whitewater

 We had more whitewater excitement before our boat entered the Hudson River Gorge, where we pulled over to eat lunch.
-The ravens were noisy, creating an otherworldly background soundscape to our fruit and sandwiches.
+The ravens were noisy, creating an otherworldly soundscape to our fruit and sandwiches.
 There was still a lot more river to go, and everyone was eager to get back out there.

 The rest is a blur of white-tipped crests, laughter, and some pretty intense moments that involved both.
 And then we were just drifting along, the fading sound of the rapids slowly getting replaced by birdsong and the contended chatter of people who felt like they just went toe-to-toe with a force of nature and lived to tell the tale.